Uintatherium: Skull

 Projecting from the anteroventral (towards the front and bottom) portion of Uintatheriums mandibles (lower jaws) are a pair of large flanges.
 In most specimens, these would have provided support to the large upper canines, though specimens formerly assigned to Loxolophodon have smaller flanges which do not extend as far.
 It has been suggested that the observed difference in flange size is the result of sexual dimorphism, with larger-flanged jaws belonging to males.
 Similar structures are observed in the related Bathyopsis.
 The mandibles of Uintatherium are otherwise fairly slender.
 Unlike most other ungulates, the condyles of the jaw joint are deflected posteriorly, likely to accommodate the large upper tusks; without such a modification, the jaws would be unable to fully open.
 This condition is otherwise only seen in some marsupials and insectivorans.
+The condyles are small and sit slightly above the level of the cheek teeth.
 The mandible's coronoid process is large, curves posteriorly, and is pointed dorsally (at the top).
-The mandibular condyles are small and convex, and sit slightly above the level of the cheek teeth.
-Below the condyles, the posterior face of the mandible roughens, due to the attachment of the pterygoid muscles.